Prachyaatan/synthpy-by-Prachya/README.md

 ````

 **Notes**:
-This is part of UCLA Master of Quantitative Economics program (MQE), capstone project for winter 2023.
+This is a part of UCLA Master of Quantitative Economics program (MQE), capstone project for winter 2023.
 Capstone Title: The effect of Thailand 2014 regime changes: evidence using synthetic control.